 4. Tarragon

 Tarragon is a species of perennial herb in the sunflower family popular for its intense flavor and aroma.
-The rich fragrance tarragon is a match for rosemary’s aroma but some may not like its anise-like flavor.
+The rich fragrance tarragon matches rosemary’s aroma but some may not like its anise-like flavor.
 Obviously, tarragon isn’t a perfect replacement for rosemary, still, in an emergency, it can be used in some recipes.
 Tarragon goes well with salmon, chicken, rabbit, eggs, and baby vegetables.

 5. Savory